shivam8962/Github_API/README.md

 2. **Install dependencies:**

-    For a Node.js environment, run:

     ```bash
     npm install
     ```

 3. **Run the application:**

-    For a Node.js environment, run:

     ```bash
     npm start
     ```

-# Support:
+# Support

-    Hit the follow button if you like this project Future Project Suggestion - Connect on Linkedin
+Enjoyed using this project?
+Give it a star!
+For future project ideas or collaborations, connect with me on LinkedIn.

 **THANK YOU 😍**